Lost-Empire-Entertainment/Elypso-engine/Engine/README.md

 	- config.txt - holds the configuration data of the current settings for Elypso engine.
 	- engine_log.txt - writes all in-engine log messages to this external file to help with debugging.
-	- imgui.ini - the actual ImGui ini file that holds the data to construct all the ImGui windows of Elypso engine (if none was found then a default one is always copied from your_project_path\Engine\files\imgui.ini).
+	- imgui.ini - the actual ImGui ini file that holds the data to construct all the ImGui windows of Elypso engine

 # Built with